 They therefore despaired at how deeply their reality contrasted with their expectations, and came to the conclusion they must be mentally unwell.
 After speaking to “hundreds” of women with similar concerns, Dr Sacks went in pursuit of a way to help normalise these feelings, to reassure such women they weren’t sick.
 After two years of searching, she stumbled upon an out-of-print essay from 1973 that used the word ‘matrescence’ to describe the emotional and hormonal upheaval that occurs at the time of becoming a mother.
 It hit the nail on the head.
 “Matrescence is not a disease,” Dr Sacks asserts.
 But, since it’s not in the medical vocabulary, she says, “It’s being confused with a more serious condition called PPD”.
 Listening to Dr Sacks talk really struck a chord with me.

 When I became a first-time mother, I expected the joy of having a baby would ameliorate the challenges of sleep deprivation and so on.

+So I was taken aback by how much I struggled with my change in identity, working out how to balance my needs with my baby’s, along with the weight of exhaustion.
 Armed with these heavy emotions and internal struggles, I often wondered if I was suffering from a postnatal mood disorder, like PPD.
 Mentally, I’d scan the list of symptoms for depression – but kept falling short.
+And it puzzled me.

 I had bonded with my baby, I didn’t fit the criteria for clinical depression, yet something felt amiss.